belabarr/MachineLearningProject/MLProject.md

 ```

 ## Split Training data for model fitting
-Derived model will be tested against the remaining training data
+Derived model will be tested against the remaining training data.
-Further data exploration will be done to assess significant predictors
+Further data exploration is done to assess predictors and decide which should be removed.
+One review of test data, some columns are completely of NA values, so i decided to removed these columns from the training set.

 ```r